 - Prune and trim your garden foliage and expose damp areas to sunlight as this will prevent flea infestations.
 Also, mow your lawn regularly to prevent long grass for fleas to hide in.

 - If you are walking in long grass, wear long sleeve shirts and cover your skin to prevent fleas from jumping onto you.
 This is especially important if you are hiking or spending a lot of time out of doors.
+Don (one of our readers) has recommended the use of Vaseline as it helped keep the fleas away from the skin so you can give that a try as well.

 - A great natural flea remedy that you can use while hiking is to pack your pockets with Eucalyptus leaves as this will keep fleas away.
 I personally don’t like the way I smell afterwards though but its up to you.